-A prominent figure skating coach and silver medalist from the U.S. Synchronized Skating Championships was shot and killed last week at a Starbucks drive‑thru in St. Louis, reportedly by a man linked to a string of armed robberies across the city.
+A prominent figure skating coach and silver medalist from the U.S. Synchronized Skating Championships was shot and killed Feb.
+10 at a Starbucks drive‑thru in St. Louis, by a man linked to a string of armed robberies across the city.

 Investigators report that surveillance video shows Brown walking up to Linehan’s car, ordering her to raise her hands, and then shooting.
 Linehan was later pronounced dead at a nearby hospital.
 Police say Brown took bank cards and her driver’s license before running off.

 Before the fatal shooting, Brown was already wanted in connection with two armed robberies earlier that week.
 On February 6, police say he approached a vehicle in a Jack in the Box drive‑thru on South Grand Boulevard, pointed a gun at the driver, and stole a purse, a 9mm gun, and the phones of both the driver and her daughter.
 Two days later, he allegedly entered a Dollar General on North Grand, threatened a cashier with a firearm, and took cash.
-Officers say shots were fired in both cases.
+Officers say shots were fired in at least one of the earlier incidents.

 After Brown’s arrest, detectives recovered items stolen in both the Jack in the Box and Starbucks incidents, along with the reflective gear and suspected narcotics.